-© Law Business Research Ltd 2016 No photocopying without a CLA licence.
-First published 2000 Thirteenth edition ISSN 1473-0065 The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 2000 Fourteenth edition ISSN 1473-0065 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of July 2016, be advised that this is a developing area.
+The information provided was verified between June and July 2017.
+Be advised that this is a developing area.